mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 ## Number of Days and Total Hours per Day

-By 2021, fully online meetings were consistently over 5 days with roughly 6-hour meeting days.
+By 2021, fully online meetings were consistently held over 5 days with roughly 6-hour meeting days.
 The administrative plenary, which concludes with multiple open mic sessions, sometimes exceeded this limit.